mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/security/external-idps/ops-portal-access/index.md

 konvoy get ops-portal
 ```

-If you would like to disable access for the default operations user, remove the user from the whitelist.
+If you want to disable access for the default operations user, remove the user from the whitelist.

 ## Adding Users by Email Domain

-It is possible to grant access to all users who belong to a common email domain.
-To allow access to the `foo.com` and `bar.net` domains modify the configuration to resemble:
+You can also grant access to all users belonging to a common email domain.
+For example, to allow access to the `foo.com` and `bar.net` domains modify the configuration as follows:

 ```yaml
 - name: traefik-forward-auth